gabriel4649/JMdictDB/README.txt

 However, you may wish to install a local copy of this software:
 - To contribute development work to the JMdict project.
-- To use or adapt the code here to a project of your own.
+- To use or adapt the code to a project of your own.

 Requirements
 ------------